LivePersonInc/developer-center/pages/documents/agent-interactions/le applications login/methods/refresh.md

 ### Overview

-This is a request to receive a new access token and to extend the current LE session of the user, so that he/she will not have to enter login credentials again.
+This is a request to receive a new access token and to extend the current LE session of the user, so that they will not have to enter login credentials again.

 ### Request